This is where to start as a Sport Pilot and learn to fly in Light Sport Aircraft (LSA) at Sport Aviation Center with Paul Hamilton.

 Notes on the FAA Knowledge test preparation and testing:

-- Both the On-Line training and the paper Student Pilot Kit use the ASA Prepware for the updated questions and answers for the FAA knowledge test.
-The On-Line prepware is downloaded and the paper Student Pilot Kit has a CD.
-Both do the same thing.
+- The On-Line training use the ASA Prepware for the updated questions and answers for the FAA knowledge test.
+The On-Line Prepware is downloaded and completed on line.
+Just choose the sport pilot option for studying/testing.

 - You can study and complete the FAA Knowledge Test on your own with the Prepware.
 You practice and study with the study modules until you are somewhat proficient with the questions and answers.
 You then start taking the practice knowledge tests.
 It does not hurt to take the practice test and score low at first.
 This does not count against you in any way.
 Once you get an 80% twice you e-mail those into ASA from the Prepware performance section and they will send you your CFI endorsement to take the FAA knowledge test at an FAA-approved testing center.

-- Overall, the knowledge test is pretty easy, we give you a sampling of all the questions and the answers available.
+- Overall, the knowledge test is pretty easy, we give you a sampling of all the questions and the correct answers available.
 You can memorize them and pass the knowledge test.
 However, this is not the best way to do it.
 It is best if you learn the material which you have to anyway to pass the checkride.

-- They do sneak in some oddball questions or sometimes you get nonapplicable questions but do not worry.
+- They do sneak in some oddball questions or sometimes you get non-applicable questions but do not worry.
 Typically you score 10 points less than what you typically get with the Prepware practice tests so I recommend you constantly score 90% to make sure you pass with a 70%.
 This was worked for hundreds of successful FAA knowledge tests over the years and is a guarantee to passing the test.

 Notes on how, when and why to apply for a student pilot certificate: